Final Masquerade: Reception

 In the track-by-track review by Billboard, the song is given a positive response and explained as, "Synths and palm-muted guitars carry the mid-tempo verses into a head-nodding hard rock chorus.
 With that, another love affair ends in epic fashion, and there's even a big stadium sing-along."

 Accolades

-The song was voted as the second-best rock song on the Kerrang!'s rock 100 list.
-The song was placed after their another song "In the End".
+The song was voted as the second-best rock song on Kerrang!'s Rock 100 list.
+The song was placed after another Linkin Park song, "In the End".